mattn/git-dropbox/README.md

 ## Thanks

-This is based on @mechane's idea.
+This is based on @methane's idea.

 https://github.com/methane/git-largefiles